Roxana1981/The-Wedding-Planner/README.md

 *Unfixed:*

 -  It was identified that in Ipad Mini, the audio control in the main image does not allow the user to unmute.
-Therefore, the music can not be listed to.
+Therefore, the music can not be listened to.

 -  At certain resolutions, the navigation bar links may move on the top of each other incorrectly.